Stepsize/tutorials/apis_sdks/social/twitter_js.md

 # Setup

-Assuming you've got a simple node server set up, install the Twitter [npm package](https://www.npmjs.com/package/twitter).
+Assuming you've got a simple node server set up, install the Twitter [npm package](https://www.npmjs.com/package/twitter) by running `npm install --save twitter`.

 Then register a new app with Twitter [here](https://apps.twitter.com/) or get the credentials of an existing one.